HBO Murdaugh documentary digs deeper into history of family, privilege, crimes - NewsBreak

 COLLETON COUNTY, S.C.
 (WSAV) — It is a murder mystery, financial crime thriller and family drama all in one.

 By now we all know the player, Alex Murdaugh the alleged criminal.
-Maggie and Paul Murdaugh, the murdered family and Mallory Beach, the innocent victim.Prosecutors ask for Alex Murdaugh’s alibi’s in murder case
+Maggie and Paul Murdaugh, the murdered family and Mallory Beach, the innocent victim.Sources: Alex Murdaugh to face charges in deaths of wife, son

 Now the nation and the world will learn much more about this powerful local family’s history and how it all unraveled.